aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 Execute the laptop playbook on localhost (-K will ask for sudo password) :

 ```
+cd ~/github.com/aphecetche
 ansible-playbook -i inventory/localhost laptop.yml -K
 ```

-Might need to review the list of ssh public keys to be added to the user : see `roles/user/files`
+Might need to review the list of ssh public keys to be added to the user : see `roles/user/files`.
+For instance, the step above will create a `$HOME/.ssh/id_rsa.pub` that you might want to copy to `roles/user/files/mbp.pub`

 # Manual steps

+## Mouse and trackpad

+Go the `System Preferences` to select e.g. right click for mouse, for trackpad, etc...

 ## hammerspoon